 Johan Herbert's 75th Birthday Tournament St George's HC, Kortrijk, Belgium 21-22 May

 Belgian goalkeeper Johan Herbert invited a Scottish squad to his 75th birthday celebration tournament, and the Scots failed to make the final only on the toss of a coin after drawing 1-1 with a strong England squad, with scorer Ian Downie playing in an unaccustomed role as lone striker.
 A 3-2 win over the Belgian side in the 3rd/4th place final gave them third place in a memorable tournament.
+Doug Caren recalls scoring one goal.
 The highlight for some was the half lobster served at lunch on the Saturday.

 Squad: Howard Andrew, George Black, Alan Bremner, Douglas Caren, Ernie DiRollo, Ian Downie, Keith Forster, Ron Fraser, Freddie Lawson, Dave Mcintosh, Jim Mitchinson, Alistair Philip, Norrie Springford.
 Alan Strachan, Sandy Weir, Jim White.
 Umpire Ken Hunter.